Administration and Public Safety

 Rutgers University Police Department

-On all campuses, the Rutgers University Police Department
+all campuses, the Rutgers University Police Department (RUPD) operates

-(RUPD) operates 24 hours a day, 365 days a year, to provide the university
+24 hours a day, 365 days a year, to provide the university community

-community with a full range of police and security services.
-The departments
+with a full range of police and security services.
+The departments are

-(community service officers) who provide a wide range of security-related
+part-time students who provide a wide range of policing and security

 functions to supplement the RUPD mission.